MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/essentials.md

 ## Microsoft Graph

 Microsoft web portals for Entra, Azure, and Microsoft 365 provide a graphical interface to Azure AD.
 You can automate programmatic access to read and update Azure AD objects and configuration policies using RESTful APIs called Microsoft Graph.
-There are many Microsoft Graph clients in various languages, including [PowerShell](/powershell/microsoftgraph/overview), Go, Python, Java, .NET, Ruby, and more.
+Microsoft Graph supports clients in various languages.
+Supported languages include [PowerShell](/powershell/microsoftgraph/overview), Go, Python, Java, .NET, Ruby, and more.
 Explore the [Microsoft Graph repositories](https://github.com/orgs/microsoftgraph/repositories) on GitHub.

 ## Sovereign clouds